Scrambled Linear Pseudorandom Number Generators: Equidistribution

 \section{Equidistribution}

-\emph{Equidistribution} is a uniformity property of pseudorandom number generators: a generator with $kw$ bits of state and $w$ output bits is $d$-dimensionally equidistributed if when we consider the sequences of the first $d$ output values over all possible states of the generator, each sequence appears exactly the same number of times~\cite{LecMECTG}.
-In practice, in linear generators over the whole output every $d$-tuple of consecutive output values must appear $2^{w(k-d)}$ times, except for the zero $d$-tuple, which appears $2^{w(k-d)}-1$ times, as the zero state is not used.
-In particular, $1$-dimensionally equidistributed generators with $w$ bits of state emit each $w$-bit value exactly one time, except for the value zero, which is never emitted.
-We will start by discussing the equidistribution of our linear engines (without scramblers).
+\emph{Equidistribution} is a uniformity property of pseudorandom number generators: a generator with $kw$ bits of state and $w$ output bits is $d$-dimensionally equidistributed if when we consider the vector of the first $d$ output values over all possible states of the generator, each vector appears the same number of times~\cite{LecMECTG}.
+In practice, in linear generators over the whole output every $d$-tuple of consecutive output values must appear $2^{w(k-d)}$ times for $d\leq k$, except for the zero $d$-tuple, which appears $2^{w(k-d)}-1$ times, as the zero state is not used.
+In particular, $1$-dimensionally equidistributed generators with $w$ bits of state emit each $w$-bit value exactly one time, except for the value zero, which is never emitted.\footnote{A more refined definition might consider only a subset of bits, in which case equidistribution in larger dimensions is possible~\cite{LEPFRNG}.} We will start by discussing the equidistribution of our linear engines (without scramblers).

 Typically, linear generators (e.g., \xorshift) update cyclically a position of their state array.
 In this case, the simple fact that the generator has full period guarantees that the generator is equidistributed in the maximum dimension, that is, $k$.
-However, since our linear engines update more than one position at a time, full period is not sufficient, and moreover different words of the state may display different equidistribution properties.
+However, since our linear engines update more than one position at a time, full period is not sufficient, and different words of the state may display different equidistribution properties.

-Testing for maximum equidistribution of a word of the state array is easy using standard techniques, given the update matrix $\mathscr M$ of the linear engine: if we consider the $j$-th word, the square matrix obtained juxtaposing the $j$-th block columns of $\mathscr M^0=I$,~$\mathscr M^1=\mathscr M$, $\mathscr M^2$, $\dots\,$,~$\mathscr M^{k-1}$ must be invertible (the inverted matrix returns, given an output sequence of $k$ words, the state that will emit the sequence).
+Testing for equidistribution in the maximum dimension for a word of the state array is easy using standard techniques, given the update matrix $\mathscr M$ of the linear engine: if we consider the $j$-th word, the square matrix obtained juxtaposing the $j$-th block columns of $\mathscr M^0=I$,~$\mathscr M^1=\mathscr M$, $\mathscr M^2$, $\dots\,$,~$\mathscr M^{k-1}$ must be invertible (the inverted matrix returns, given an output vector of $k$ words, the state that will emit the vector).
 It is straightforward to check that every word of $\xoroshiro$ (for every state size) and of \xoshiro[512] is equidistributed in the maximum dimension.
-The words of \xoshiro[256] are equidistributed in the maximum dimension with the exception of the third word, for which equidistribution depends on the parameters; we will not use it.
+The words of \xoshiro[256] are equidistributed in the maximum dimension except for the third word, for which equidistribution depends on the parameters; we will not use it.